FNNDSC/chrisproject.org/blog/2023-09-02-swift-migration-to-openshift/index.md

 CUBE only supports [Swift auth "v1"](https://docs.openstack.org/python-swiftclient/2023.1/swiftclient.html#module-swiftclient.authv1) while NERC OpenStack must use "v3" given `storage_url` and `auth_token`.

+To support `storage_url` and `auth_token` would take maybe 5 lines of code in CUBE.
-Would it be that much more effort to go the extra mile and implement S3 support in CUBE, paving the way to a 100% OpenShift architecture?
-Well yes... ok.
+But, would it be that much more effort to go the extra mile and implement S3 support in CUBE, paving the way to a 100% OpenShift architecture?
+Well yes, 10,000% more effort, but whatever.

 ## Buckets in OpenShift